-Now that you have the power of a Full Loan Approval in hand, the next step is to choose the best neighborhood to set down roots.
-For this step, your Realtor® can be a valued resource.
-When you use American United’s Find a Realtor® tool, you can select a Realtor® who is an expert in the neighborhood you choose.
-Here are some tips for finding and choosing the best neighborhood.
+Fully Approved for a mortgage – great!
+If so, with Full Loan Approval in hand the next step is to choose the best neighborhood to set down roots.
+For this step, your real estate professional can be a valued resource.
+If you haven’t selected a realtor and need assistance, visit American United’s Find a Realtor® tool and we’ll connect you with a trusted agent in your area.

 Make a “Wish List”

 Not everyone has the same priorities when it comes to houses and neighborhoods.
 Creating a wish list will be helpful to identify which features you want in a home.
 Features to consider when making your wish list include, number of bedrooms, fireplace, finished basement, updated kitchen, walking access to bus line, backyard pool, fenced-in yard, etc. While it’s important to be honest with your wish list, remember not to get too particular.
 Separating wants from needs and prioritizing are two quick ways to identify which features are the most important to your search.